mygithub1991/tutorial/README.md

 # tutorial
-this is a tutorial for machine learning programming
+This is a repository for my machine learning projects